Cloud GPU VM Overview

 Flexibility: Static resource allocation without dynamic scaling.
 For more information, see Known Constraints.

-The first connected volume serves as the boot volume, containing the operating system and required system files.
-Provision boot volumes with adequate capacity at the initial Cloud GPU VM provisioning, because they use fixed sizing and cannot be detached or upscaled after deployment.
-Any storage device, including the CD-ROM, can be selected as the boot volume.
-You may also boot from the network.
+The first connected volume serves as the storage volume, containing the operating system and required system files.
+Provision storage volumes with adequate capacity at the initial Cloud GPU VM provisioning, because they use fixed sizing and cannot be detached or upscaled after deployment.
+You can also add additional storage for datasets requiring expansion.
+For more information, see Block Storage.

 GPU specifications